Who once had been forced to forget

 Under cruel laws of expelling, converting, and prosecution, most of a history of our own past had been erased, burnt.

-These works made between 1985 and 1995, where part of a more or less uninformed or intuitive attempt to explore subjectivity, feelings and knowledge on the ultimate tabú.
+These works made between 1985 and 1995, were part of a more or less uninformed or intuitive attempt to explore and contrast subjectivity, feelings, and knowledge on the ultimate tabú.

-My practice and life encountered -not only its first huge discursive and moral crisis- but also a deep feeling of alienation and strangeness in relation to my social and political so called Spanish inside what was known to be from a Southern European context.
+My practice and life encountered -not only its first huge discursive and moral crisis- but also a deep feeling of alienation and strangeness in relation to my social and political life -so-called Spanish- inside what was known to be from a Southern European context.

-Coming from a fascistic culture, country where I had grown up with Francisco Franco and experienced the Catholic darkness all over my small micro social and familial world.
-Seeing how in 1985 was obvious that the 70's dreams had never come to be, this deep personal and identitarian crisis drove me to want to de-construct my own "supposed identity" and embrace certain intuitive notions and guessing about my true origins that were, in any case mixed and from quite complex and mysterious unknown family backgrounds.
+Coming from a fascistic culture, the country where I had grown up with Francisco Franco and experienced the Catholic darkness all over my small micro-social and familial world.
+Seeing how in 1985 was obvious that the 70's dreams had never come to be, this deeply personal and identity crisis drove me to want to deconstruct my own established or inherited and supposed identity.
+This instinctive deconstruction today will be called decolonising, but it was all done as reactions to doubts and contradictions that became more and more apparent around who I was supposed to be.
+So, I followed these intuitive notions and guessing about my true origins that were, in any case, mixed and from quite complex and what for the times (even if now this is not anymore the case) mysterious unknown family backgrounds.

-In a way, it was more about how difficult had became to be that, which one, was not.
+In a way, it was more about how difficult had become to be that, which one was not.

 I want to map out and back, notebooks, drawings, photos, and events all around those times.